ImmoweltGroup/terraform-opennebula-provider-docker/README.md

 [This Dockerfile](https://github.com/gersilex/terraform-opennebula-provider-docker/blob/master/Dockerfile) builds upon the official terraform image by Hashicorp (including the build-tools of the 'full' version).

-Additionally the OpenNebula provider by Runtastic is pulled and installed.
+Additionally the OpenNebula provider by ImmoweltGroup is pulled and installed.

 Example Usage
 -------------